 Output:

-In recursive CTEs, the subquery within CTEs expression calls its own result set.
-They can be used for querying hierarchical data such as tracking lineage or finding organizational structure in the data sets.
-Postgres uses the RECURSIVE keyword in an order to define recursive CTEs.
+In recursive CTEs, the subquery within the CTE expression calls its own result set.
+They can be used for querying hierarchical data, such as tracking lineage or finding organisational structure in the data sets.
+Postgres uses the RECURSIVE keyword in order to define recursive CTEs.

 Recursive CTE Syntax in Postgres